And perhaps find a little comfort here

-I have always tried to furnish my clients with sound, practical advice during these difficult times.
-Many cutting edge cancer therapies offered by veterinary oncologists and hub veterinary centers undoubtedly do extend the lives of pets.
+I have always tried to furnish my clients with sound, practical advice during difficult times.
+Many cutting-edge cancer therapies offered by veterinary oncologists, universities and hub veterinary centers undoubtedly do extend the lives of pets.
 But because something can be done does not necessarily mean it should be done.
-I sometimes question the quality of these brief periods that can sometimes be added to your pet’s life and the emotional costs to both of you.
+I sometimes question the quality of these brief periods that can sometimes be added to your pet’s life and the emotional costs of them to both of you.
 I also have doubts whether many of these therapies are truly performed for the good of the pet.
-I sense that they are often done for the peace of mind of an owner who is unable to bear the grief or accept the fact that all life comes to an end – and so so often, it is long before we want it to.
+I sense that they are often performed for the peace of mind of an owner who is unable to bear the grief or accept the fact that all life must come to an end.
+So so often, it is long before we want it to.
 Please feel no guilt or shame if you accept that.

 How Likely Is It That My Pet Will Develop Cancer ?